suwilanji-sinkala/ECZ_Voting_System/README.md

 # Election Management System with Blockchain Integration

-A comprehensive election management system built with Next.js, Prisma, and Hyperledger Fabric blockchain technology.
+A comprehensive election management system built with Next.js, Prisma, and Ethereum blockchain technology.
 This system provides secure, transparent, and immutable voting records with location-based voter eligibility.

 ## Features